Scroll down for more family members:

 In 2001, at the end of time our time in Bristol, we were blessed with the birth of Hannah Grace, then in 2003 Aliyah Joy was born.
-Since moving back to England we have been joined by Mariah Kaitlin Rose in 2005, Joel Peter in 2006 and Kaylah Amy Eliana in 2012.
-It is a privilege to raise these five beautiful children, and we consider our primary ministry to be impacting the next generation by our careful parenting of these little ones (some not so little anymore!).
+Since moving back to England we have been joined by Mariah Kaitlin Rose in 2005, Joel Peter in 2006, Kaylah Amy Eliana in 2012, and Jessah Abigail in 2015.
+It is a privilege to raise these six beautiful children, and we consider our primary ministry to be impacting the next generation by our careful parenting of these little ones (most of them not so little anymore!).

 As Peter came to the end of his training at Multnomah, we received a phone call from George Verwer (founder of Operation Mobilization).
 George challenged us to consider developing a Bible teaching ministry within OM, using the London area as a base.
 The elders of Westside Bible Fellowship saw God’s hand in this and commended us on July 5th, 2004.

 We moved to London in December 2004, living for the first ten months next door to George Verwer in West Wickham, Kent.
 We then moved to Caterham, Surrey, where we got involved with Oakhall Church and Peter also continued itinerant Bible teaching, both in the U.K. and internationally.
-After nearly six years living in Kent and Surrey, we moved to Chippenham, Wiltshire (in southwest England) where we have launched the Cor Deo ministry and become involved at Ladyfield Evangelical Church. (see the Our Ministry page for more details about the ministry the Lord has given us at the moment)
+After nearly six years living in Kent and Surrey, we moved to Chippenham, Wiltshire (in southwest England) in 2010 where we launched the Cor Deo ministry and become involved in a local church.
+In late 2013, we began to pray with a few others about starting a new church in Chippenham.
+In early 2014, we began meeting as Trinity Chippenham.
+It has been a thrill to see God at work, growing this precious group of believers and using us to reach out to those around us.
+(See the Our Ministry page for more details about the ministry the Lord has given us at the moment)

 (For individual biographies of Melanie and Peter, scroll past the children.)